ncatlab/nlab-content/pages/6739.md

 * Contracting edges, where contracting an edge means removing it and identifying its endpoints.

-## Definition via subquotients
+Graph minors can be viewed as certain types of subquotients in an appropriate category of graphs.

+## Categorical POV

-The operations of interest can be expressed in categorical terms; there is a nice category of simple graphs such that a graph minor is the same thing as a subquotient in this category.
-Namely, we take the point of view that a simple graph is essentially the same thing as a set $V$ equipped with a reflexive symmetric relation $E$, and a morphism of simple graphs is a function which respects these relations.
+We take the point of view that a simple graph is essentially the same thing as a set $V$ equipped with a reflexive symmetric relation $E$, and a morphism of simple graphs is a function which respects these relations.
 Indeed, such a relation determines and is uniquely determined by a simple graph $G$ where for given vertices $x, y \in V$, there is an edge between $x$ and $y$ in $G$ iff both $E(x, y)$ and $x \neq y$.

-Notice that the contraction of edges is neatly captured by quotients in this category.
-For example, if we want to contract a collection of edges by identifying points along an equivalence relation $R$, that is via a quotient map $q \colon V \to V/R$, then we simply take the image of the composite
+Notice that contraction of edges yields a quotient in this category.
+For example, if we want to contract a collection of edges by identifying certain points along an equivalence relation $R$, that is via some quotient map $q \colon V \to V/R$, then we simply take the image of the composite

 $$E \hookrightarrow V \times V \stackrel{q \times q}{\to} V/R \times V/R;$$

 notice this image is a reflexive symmetric relation on $V/R$.
-While it might seem more natural to use instead an _irreflexive_ relation for _loop-free graphs_ (a relation $E$ being **irreflexive** if it has empty intersection with the diagonal in $V \times V$), the fact of the matter is that irreflexive relations are not closed under the taking of images, and we cannot express so neatly the contraction operations by taking a quotient in the category of symmetric irreflexive operations.
+While it might seem more natural to use instead an _irreflexive_ relation to express _loop-free graphs_ (a relation $E$ being **irreflexive** if it has empty intersection with the diagonal in $V \times V$), the fact of the matter is that irreflexive relations are not closed under the taking of images, and the category of sets with symmetric irreflexive relations and relation-preserving morphisms does not admit the forming of such quotients.

 Thus, we let $SimpGph$ denote the category of sets equipped with a reflexive symmetric relation.
 This category has many convenient properties: